josecelano/c-mandelbrot-arbitrary-precision/README.md

 ```
 ./mandelbrot --help
 ```
 You will see the list of options and arguments.

-for example if you want to generate the full Mandelbrot Set in PPM format with color map "black on white":
+And, for example, if you want to generate the full Mandelbrot Set in PPM format with color map "black on white":
 ```
 ./mandelbrot -prfy -- -2.0 -2.0 2.0 2.0 256 256 0 0
 ```